dotnet/csharplang/proposals/ref-readonly-parameters.md

 No changes in grammar are necessary.
 Specification will be extended to allow `ref readonly` modifiers for parameters with the same rules as specified for `in` parameters in [their proposal](https://github.com/dotnet/csharplang/blob/c8c1615fcad4ca016a97b7260ad497aad53ebc78/proposals/csharp-7.2/readonly-ref.md), except where explicitly changed in this proposal.

+For better clarity, here we call out some rules that apply both to `in` and `ref readonly`:
+- `ref readonly` and `in` are allowed as modifiers of indexer parameters even though `ref` is not.
+- By-value overloads are preferred over `in`/`ref readonly` overloads in case there is no argument modifier.

+However, operators won't be allowed to contain `ref readonly` parameters (like `ref` but unlike `in`).

 ### Value kind checks
 [value-kind-checks]: #value-kind-checks